 The original crew eventually made it to the two-year mark and emerged from the complex in September of 1993.
 The experiment was widely reported as a failure, although there were many valuable lessons learned and data collected.
 The facility continues to be used today for environmental studies and the public is welcome to tour the building and learn about the current research.

-My dad worked as a scientist at the same time as Biosphere 2 issues were being played out in the news.
-It often was a topic of conversation when visiting my parent’s home during this time.
-And then when my parents moved to Arizona in the late 1990’s, on my must-do list when visiting them was touring Biosphere 2 with my family.
-Because of the failure of Biosphere 2 in the early 90’s, University of Arizona bought it and began using it as a controlled environment research center for scientists worldwide and for anyone who would want to tour and learn from the facility.
+My dad worked as a scientist at the same time that the Biosphere 2 issues were being played out in the news.
+It often was a topic of conversation when visiting my parents’ home during this time.
+When my parents moved to Arizona in the late 1990s, touring Biosphere 2 with my family was at the top of my must-do list when visiting.

-While touring Biosphere 2 it was painfully obvious that the over-all problem of the experiment was the lack of a well-developed and effective plan.
-There was a plan.
-But what’s worse than not having a plan is following a poor plan.
-This poor plan that was followed led to many other fractures and problems which is why the experiment is considered a huge failure costing nearly two hundred million dollars to build with an additional cost of about one million dollars a year for fossil fuel energy to keep all the systems running.
+While touring Biosphere 2, it became painfully obvious that the overall problem of the experiment was the lack of a well-developed and effective plan.
+There was a plan, but the only thing worse than having no plan is following a poor plan.
+This poor plan led to many other fractures and problems, which is why the experiment is considered a huge failure, especially considering the cost of nearly two hundred million dollars to build and an additional cost of about one million dollars a year for fossil fuel energy to keep all the systems running.

 Among the many fractures plaguing Biosphere 2, one was easily spotted the minute you stepped through the entrance: the trees were all creeping along the ground.
 They didn’t grow straight and tall like the trees you see in your neighborhood.
 Remembering my school days of being taught that it was the sun that made trees grow vertical, I witnessed plenty of sunlight within Biosphere 2 since all of the walls were made of glass.
 And still, these trees were spreading horizontally, not vertically.